jonburdon/windy-millers-bakery/README.md

 # Features of current version:
 Home Page:
-Smooth scrolling from anchor link to another position on the same page Content organised in to sections with appropriate mobile optimised padding Google icons
+Header slides up on scroll down and re-appears on scroll up Hero header with opacity overlay and parallax effect Smooth scrolling from anchor link to another position on the same page Content organised in to sections with appropriate mobile optimised padding Google icons